How to Measure Company Culture: Metrics, Tools, and Tips to Quantify Your Initiatives

 1. Employee surveys

-The most reliable method to gauge your company’s culture is to let your employees say through surveys, especially anonymous ones where they can express their opinions without worrying about consequences.
+The most reliable method to gauge your company’s culture is to let your employees share their thoughts and feelings through surveys, especially anonymous ones where they can express their opinions without worrying about consequences.

 2. Performance management tools